 What is the information ratio (IR)?

 Unlike the Sharpe ratio, which compares the portfolio return against the risk-free return, the information ratio is commonly used to analyze a portfolio manager's ability to generate excess return against the benchmark return.
+You can check out our Sharpe ratio calculator.

 Now, let's dive into the calculation using the information ratio formula.